agougo/icinga2-check-logfile/README.md

 ### icinga2-check-logfile

 This is a simple *powershell script* that will parse a log file and alert based on a critical and an OK value.
+The script was also put into chatgpt and an improved version was produced but it is not tested.

 #### Instructions